Vincent9797/IOT-Proj/README.md

 This is a simple Flask application.
 To run this app, type python run `python app.py` into your command prompt.
 To check whether your server is up and running, go to https://localhost:5000 and you should see this:

-Type run `python app.py --train` to train the model from scratch
+Run `python app.py --train` to train the model from scratch Run `python app.py` to use available model (model.h5)

+Visit the homepage to verify that the server is up and running:
 <img src="assets/home.png" width="1000">

 The following API(s) are supported: